 - Anxiolytic.
 By different from mechanisms from benzodiazepines, saponins can improve cognitive function while producing anti-anxiety effect, while traditional calming medications can cause dementia side effects.
 Not only does not cause dementia, but can enhance the memory function of dementia animals.

-- Irritable Bowel Syndrome.
+- One Irritable Bowel Syndrome (IBS).
 One study found that bacopa, when taking with bael fruit, was more effective than conventional treatment in patients with severe diarrhea associated with irritable bowel syndrome.
 In patients with constipation as the main IBS symptom, conventional treatment worked better.
 However, both conventional treatment and the bacopa/bael treatment worked better than placebo in all cases.

 - Anti-Fungal.
 A study published in the International Journal of Pharmacology found that bacopa has antifungal properties against Microsporum (responsible for ringworm and other diseases), Aspergillus flavus (infects the lungs and brain a and produces aflatoxin, a carcinogen), Aspergillus niger (causes fungal ear infections and lung disease), and Trichophyton rubrum (responsible for athlete’s foot, jock itch, and ringworm).